camvote/bob-gui/README.md

 # BOB GUI

+This repository tracks the live code of https://camb.vote

-This repository provides a GUI for listing and/or managing BOB ballot instances.
+BOB-GUI provides a GUI for listing and/or managing BOB ballot instances.

 For more details of BOB, see
 https://github.com/cusu/bob